laczaroli/SudokuTheGame/README.md

 # SudokuTheGame
-A command line sudok game implemented in java.
+A command line sudoku game implemented in java.

 When you start the game you can choose between play, tops and exit.